A Guide to Camping With Cats

 Maverick can’t get enough of the outdoors.
 If we’re at a trailhead and we’re taking too long to pack up, he’ll attempt to ditch us and hike with other groups.
 I wish I was joking.

 Sure, camping with cats might not be the norm.
-But let’s face it, adventure cats are the perfect pets for those who want trail animals but the freedom to leave for a week with the cats caring less because they’ve learned to break into your food cupboards.
+But let’s face it, adventure cats are the perfect pets for those who want trail animals but the freedom to leave for a week with no emotional trauma because they’ve learned to break into your food cupboards.